OWASP/CheatSheetSeries/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.md

 `<IMG SRC="jav&#x09;ascript:alert('XSS');">`

-### Embedded Newline to Break Up XSS with Examples
+### Embedded Newline to Break Up XSS

 While some defenders claim that any of the chars 09-13 (decimal) will work for this attack, this is incorrect.
 Only 09 (horizontal tab), 10 (newline) and 13 (carriage return) work.
-Examine the ASCII chart for more details.
+Examine the [ASCII table](https://man7.org/linux/man-pages/man7/ascii.7.html) for reference.
 The next four XSS attack examples illustrate this vector:

 `<IMG SRC="jav&#x0A;ascript:alert('XSS');">`